Breadcrumbs

 Custom pattern

-Upon selecting “Custom format” you have the option to create your own pattern by combining the above options with suffixes or prefixes.
+Upon selecting “Custom format” you have the option to create your own pattern following the same principles as in the above options.

 Custom pattern examples